ianduke25/bodycam_search_classifier/README.md

 This repository contains resources for a project aimed at classifying transcripts that contain police searches.
 The project includes a notebook with steps to train and save a private model.

-## Repository Contents

-1. **embedding_and_training.ipynb**: This Jupyter notebook contains the code for embedding the transcripts and training the classification model.

 ## Setup Instructions

 ### Prerequisites